KJoshi31/root_worksample/README.md

 The "get_time_minutes" method of the trip does the difference on the Trip object's end-time and start-time in seconds to equal the amount of seconds between the time.
 The seconds between the times is then divided by 60 to get the total minutes.

 The third challenge was to sort the Drivers based on the total miles for the trips associated.
 The sorting of the data resides in the ReportEngine class.
-ReportEngine is used to load the data, as well as sort the data for output.
+ReportEngine is used to load the data, sort the data, and generate the report for output.

 The "get_drivers_list_by_mile_total" method does the sorting of the data loaded into ReportEngine.
 It sorts by the total miles for each driver in total and returns an ordered list of Driver objects.
 The sorting is in this seperate method due to there being variability in the future if the developer wants to sort by a different metric instead of total miles or a different way entirely.

 The focus on the solution was for modularity and extensibility for future additions if need be.
-Hence, each class has their own responsibilities for the overarching project.
+Hence, each class has its own responsibilities for the overarching project.
 For further details about the project, please refer to the docstrings within each class, function, and method.